frankiewiczkamil/blog/src/content/blog/next-ssr-limitations.md

 ---
 title: 'Limitations of next.js SSR'
 publishedAt: 2024-06-27
+editedAt: 2024-07-03
 description: 'Components interleaving limitations'
 author: kpf
-tags: [ 'components mixing', 'components interleaving', 'ssr', 'server side rendering', 'next.js', 'next', 'react', 'client side rendering' ]
+tags: [ 'component streaming','components mixing', 'components interleaving', 'ssr', 'server side rendering', 'next.js', 'next', 'react', 'client side rendering' ]
 image:
   url: layered-cake
-  alt: 🚧
+  alt: 🍰
 draft: false
 ---

-The 13th generation of next was advertised as an ultimate solution, that among other things will make it possible to mix client and server components.
+The 13th generation of next was advertised as an ultimate solution, that among other things will make it possible to mix client and server components freely.
 I've tried it and even described my experience in [this article](../../../blog/ssr-strikes-back/) from December 2023.
 At that point, I've noticed that there are some strange warnings, but I didn't pay attention, as it seemed like some minor issues to me.
-However, when I tried it again in a commercial project, I've found out, that the warning is quite important, as it says that I'm attempting to do something that is not supported.
+However, when I tried it again in a commercial project, I've found out, that the warning is quite important, as it says that I'm attempting to do something that is *not supported*.

 Here's an example of such a warning: